Best Home Security System Reviews - Choosing a Home Alarm System Made Easy

 Our process of ranking the 20 home security systems we tested included:

 1 - Nationwide.
 Unexpected moves happen and the last thing you need is a cancellation charge.
-We do have reviews of smaller companies but for this best-of list, all are available throughout the nation, many internationally.
+Small companies have their perks but also many disadvantages.
+Each one reviewed here is available throughout the nation, many internationally.

 2 -Wireless equipment.
 It's 2016 and no need to get an alarm system that requires a home renovation to install.
 Note: Control panels and security cameras may need to plug in to a power source.
 However, all motion and window sensors tested are wireless.